yaranasserr/NeuroSafe-Drive-System/BCI_readme.md

 # BCI Project

 This project involves two main applications utilizing Brain-Computer Interface (BCI) technology:
+### Brain-Computer Interface (BCI) with Motor Imagery

+A Brain-Computer Interface (BCI) is a technology that enables direct communication between the brain and external devices.
+It leverages brain signals, typically captured through electroencephalography (EEG), to interpret user intentions and translate them into commands.
+One common application of BCI is in motor imagery, where users imagine specific motor actions (e.g., moving a limb) to generate distinct brainwave patterns that can be decoded and used to control external devices.

+In our project, we utilized motor imagery to control motion.
+We employed the Emotiv EPOC X headset, which provides 14 channels of EEG data.
+This device captures brain signals from various locations on the scalp, allowing us to interpret motor intentions with high precision.
+The data obtained through the Emotiv EPOC X was essential for training our models, enabling them to accurately classify different motion-related intentions based on the user's brain activity.

 1. **Motion Control**
 2. **Stress Detection**